cyschneck/centerline-width/README.md

 **dark_mode**

-dark_mode will change the default Matplotlib background black and swap the centerline_color from black to white
+dark_mode will change the default Matplotlib background black and swap `centerline_color` from black to white

 | dark_mode=False | dark_mode=True |
 | ------------- | ------------- |